nemohan/doc/other/git/10 高级主题/3 git log.md

 For commits with a lot of changes, the resulting output can become quite long and unwieldy.
 More often than not, if you’re displaying a full patch, you’re probably searching for a specific change.
 For this, you want to use the pickaxe option.

-### The Shortlog
+### <font color="green">The Shortlog</font>

-The `git shortlog` command is a special version of `git log`intended for creating release announcements.
+<font color="green">The `git shortlog` command is a special version of `git log`intended for creating release announcements.
 It groups each commit by author and displays the first line of each commit message.
-This is an easy way to see who’s been working on what.
+This is an easy way to see who’s been working on what.</font>

 For example, if two developers have contributed 5 commits to a project, the `git shortlog` output might look like the following: